-The Physical Location of the Property
+The Physical Location

 Properties that are located in desirable areas generally have a higher fair market rent than those in less desirable areas.
 This has a lot to do with its history of safety, its proximity to facilities such as schools and convenience stores, among others.

 Owning a property in a more desirable area can earn you much more each month than similar properties located in less favorable areas.

 Rental units that have been upgraded or improved have a better market price than those that have not.
 An example of this is having newly renovated roofs and rent ceilings in your property.
 Since it has been upgraded, you can obtain higher rental rates for it.
 Other facilities such as access to outdoor play areas, gyms, and open spaces can fetch you more rent than those that do not include such facilities.

 The bigger the property or rental apartments according to square footage, the greater the earnings on the property.
 This means that even if the property is located in the same area as another smaller unit.